The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 Lift the cutter straight up.
 Leave the cut piece on the tile, peel away the surrounding scrap clay first, then peel off the cling wrap from your shape.
 Finally, use a flexible tissue blade to gently lift the piece from the tile.

-Which Cutters Work Best?
+Which Cutters Work Well?

 Not all cutters respond equally well to the cling wrap technique.
 Here's how different types perform: